 Where Art Educators Flock Together

-Throughout the 2020-2021 school year, FAEA will be providing a variety of digital learning opportunities for members to attend via Zoom.
-Each event is held live with the instructor, and spaces are limited to provide the best learning experience and engagement for the attendees.
-All events are recorded and will be available to FAEA members after the event.
+Throughout the 2020-2021 school year as we were still dealing with the COVID-19 pandemic, FAEA provided a variety of digital learning opportunities for members to attend via Zoom.
+Each event was held live with the instructor, and spaces were limited to provide the best learning experience and engagement for the attendees.
+All events were recorded and are available to FAEA members.

 Keep checking back here to see more upcoming digital learning events!